 16:30: Event closes.
 Optional continuation of discussion in nearby pub

 Registration for the event is via a page on the London Futurists meetup site: https://www.meetup.com/London-Futurists/events/249491231/.

-Tickets to attend cost £10 (if purchased before the end of April) and £15 subsequently.
+Tickets to attend cost £15 (early bird tickets at £10 were available until the end of April).
 The ticket price is designed mainly to cover room hire costs for the event.

 Professor Guy Standing